bereacs/ba4abw-www/todo/_posts/2013-02-21-exploring-timers.md

 One way that we could slow this down is to change the timer interval.

 1. In the *Initialize* handler, set the timer interval so that the counter is only incremented once per second.
+There is a block in the Clock menu for setting the TimeInterval; please use this rather than changing the property in the layout.

 **Question**: What are the units of the timer?